Welcome to the New York Headache Center

 After many years of research and development I patented and then launched Migralex, an over-the-counter headache medication.
 Migralex which is available at CVS stores and on Amazon.com.

 Headache sufferers from all over the US and the world travel to our Center.
-We’ve treated patients from Angola, Argentina, Australia, Bahamas, Brazil, Canada, Chile, Dominican Republic, Egypt, Hong Kong, India, Italy, Mexico, Morocco, Netherlands, Panama, Peru, Romania, Russia, Switzerland, UK, Ukraine, and other countries.
+We’ve treated patients from Angola, Argentina, Australia, Bahamas, Brazil, Canada, Chile, Dominican Republic, Egypt, Hong Kong, India, Italy, Mexico, Morocco, Netherlands, Panama, Peru, Romania, Russia, South Africa, Switzerland, UK, Ukraine, and other countries.
 Some of these patients come regularly, often for Botox injections and other treatments.

 Alexander Mauskop, MD